Skip to content

 Hello, World!

-[INFO] mmu_free released 11 pages (2 page tables) for process 6
+[INFO] mmu_free released 11 pages (2 are page tables) for process 6

-Make sure you can explain the numbers that you print out in mmu_free.
+Make sure that you can explain the numbers printed out by mmu_free.

 Accomplishments

-You have finished reading library/elf and earth/cpu_mmu.c in egos-2000.
-Through the code, you have gained a precise understanding of how to create the virtual memory illusion for different processes.
-You have also learned the difference of thread and process which is closely related to virtual memory (specifically, the root page table).
+You have finished reading library/elf and earth/cpu_mmu.c in egos-2000, and learned how to create the virtual memory illusion for different processes.
+You have also understood precisely the difference between threads and processes, which is closely related to the root page table of the page table translation mechanism.

 "... any person ... any study."